shahirf5/f5-bigip-agc-config-guides/saml-idp-connector/idp-connector-configGuide-template.rst

 #.
 Logon to the BIG-IP user interface and click **Access -> Guided Configuration**.
 #.
 Select the **Federation** category.
 #.
 Select the **SAML Service Provider** to configure BIG-IP as a SAML Service Provider.
 #.
-Review the Required Configuration information and complete the following steps, which are required before you configure the External IDP Connector.
+Review the Required Configuration information and complete the following required steps before you configure the External IDP Connector.

     - Provide the **Service Provider** details.
     - Provide the **Virtual Server** configuration details.